AndreasStgm/ESP32_Portfolio_Display/README.md

 Here are some extra ideas for future development.

 - QR Code generation: convert links (GitHub, photos, video) into a QR code and display it on-screen.
-- BLE support: send your portfolio to nearby devices.
+- BLE support: send the portfolio to nearby devices.